 Republished with kind permission of the Manufacturer.

-Total cost of ownership should be the overriding criteria for ERP selection, not short-term financial savings, as Ronan Martin-King reports.
+Total cost of ownership should be the overriding criteria for ERP selection, not short-term financial savings.

 Manufacturers have long been used to assessing total cost of ownership when they are evaluating options for equipment and machinery.
 Fewer however, use the same thinking when making software purchases despite the ease of application.